hrokr/International-Maritime-Piracy/README.md

 For now, here's the roadmap:
 -  [ ] First, clean up the dataset.
 This consists of:
     - [x] Remove the excess spaces in the description column.
+    - [x] Fix the 'reference' column values as they are all sorts of messed up.
     - [ ] Regularize the 'victim' columns values  - easy first pass would be to trust the data ruthlessly pare down the columns
-    - [ ] Fix the 'reference' column values

     - [ ] Regularize the 'hostility' columns values - easy first pass would be to trust the data ruthlessly pare down the columns but also add ones for military action and protestors
       - Attempted Boarding – Close approach or hull-to-hull contact with report that boarding paraphernalia were employed or visible in the approaching boat.
       - Blocking – Hampering safe navigation, docking, or undocking of a vessel as a means of protest.
       - Boarding – Unauthorized embarkation of a vessel by persons not part of its complement without successfully taking control of the vessel.
       - Fired Upon – Weapons discharged at or toward a vessel.
       - Hijacking – Unauthorized seizure and retention of a vessel by persons not part of its complement.
       - Kidnapping – Unauthorized forcible removal of persons belonging to the vessel from it.

-- [ ] Contact NGA and see if this would be of benefit or interest to them
+- [ ] Contact NGA and see if this would be of benefit or interest to them (*in progress*)
 - [ ] Post dataset to Kaggle so others can get some benefit.
 - [ ] Do a bit of analysis to see what trends can be seen.
 This will also be useful for a Kaggle dataset.